Bradley County, Arkansas

 Bradley County is a county located in the U.S. state of Arkansas.
 As of the 2020 census, the population was 10,545.
 The county seat is Warren.
 It is Arkansas's 43rd county, formed on December 18, 1840, and named for Captain Hugh Bradley, who fought in the War of 1812.

 Bradley County is a dry county, which means that the sale of alcoholic beverages is prohibited within the county.
 However, some cities within the county, such as Warren and Hermitage, may have their own laws allowing for the sale of alcohol within their city limits.

 History

 Indigenous peoples of various cultures had lived along the rivers of Arkansas for thousands of years and created complex societies.
 Mississippian culture peoples built massive earthwork mounds along the Ouachita River beginning about 1000 CE.

 Caddo Tribe

 The Felsenthal refuge at the south end of Bradley County contains over 200 native American archaeological sites, primarily from the Caddo tribe that lived in the area as long as 5,000 years ago.
 These sites include the remains of seasonal fishing camps, ceremonial plazas, temple mounds and large villages containing as many as 200 structures.

 French and Spanish control

+Arkansas Creoles are a Louisiana French ethnic group descended from the inhabitants of Colonial New France and French Louisiana.

 After Hernando de Soto's exploration of the Mississippi Valley during the 1540s, there is little evidence of any European activity in the Ouachita River valley until the latter 17th century.